bcgov/ols-router/router-developer-guide.md

 The BC Route Planner is written in Java and uses the jSprit open source libraries.
 The [Location Services in Action](https://bcgov.github.io/ols-devkit/ols-demo/index.html) web application, which demonstrates the features of the BC Route Planner, is written in JavaScript and uses jQuery and Leaflet libraries and plugins.

-## Limitations of Route Planner API v2.1
+## Latest updates to the Route Planner API
-Route Planner API v2.2.1 is backward-compatible with v2.x.
-There are still some limitations on the new features and data in Route Planner v2.2.1.
-For complete details, see the [release notes](https://github.com/bcgov/ols-router/blob/gh-pages/rpng-release-notes.md).
+For a list of the latest updates to the BC Route Planner API, see the [release notes](https://github.com/bcgov/ols-router/blob/gh-pages/rpng-release-notes.md).

 ## API Key
 Use of the BC Route Planner REST API is currently restricted to use by BC government applications.
 If you are working on a government application that needs routing, please submit a request for access via the [API Services Portal](https://api.gov.bc.ca/)